mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

    - From `Database` select `weather-analytics_dev_db`.
    - From `Table` select `raw_weather_data` (this is the table you created in the main exercise of this workshop by crawling the S3 data lake).
    ![VisualETL_Source](./images/VisualETL_Source.png)
    - So that this ETL has permission to access our data source, click on the `Job details` tab and for the `IAM Role` drop-down select `weather-analytics-glue-role-dev`.
 Also change `Requested number of workers` from the default `10` to `2`.
-This means our job will use less DPUs and not reach the "A Cloud Guru" DPU limit that has been set as quickly.
+This means our job will use less DPUs and take longer to reach the "A Cloud Guru" DPU limit.
    ![VisualETL_Role](./images/VisualETL_Role.png)
    - On the top left edit the name of the ETL to `ETL_job`, then on the top right click `Save`.